Aaron Rodgers Addresses Mental Health During Conference On Hallucinogens

 “The moment any issue becomes politically polarized, ironically, these superpolarizing substances get bipartisan support,” Langlitz stressed.
 Still, he added, the conference is “purely designed to create buzz.”

 “Any kind of exaggeration is not good for science, because science should be accurate rather than force things,” he added.
 “It’s a give and take.
-(The conference) generates interest, ultimately generates more research, although this could be biased towards positive results.”
+(The conference) generates interest, ultimately generates more research, although this might be biased towards positive results.”

 Psychedelics are federally illegal, although acceptance and interest in studying their potential benefits has increased.
 For example, some scientists believe that psilocybin, the hallucinogenic mushroom compound, changes the way the brain is organized and may help users overcome things like depression and alcoholism.

 Drugs themselves—and the interest in them—is not new.
-In the middle of the last century, Aldous Huxley, Timothy Leary, and Ken Kesey helped fuel the use of psychedelics during the counterculture movement, and some psychologists were optimistic about their potential.
+In the middle of the last century, Aldous Huxley, Timothy Leary, and Ken Kesey helped fuel the use of psychedelics during the counterculture movement, and some psychologists were optimistic regarding their potential.

 But the administration of President Richard Nixon criminalized the use of psychedelics, driving them underground.